CO2Meter works with some of the biggest and best companies in the compressed gas industry. One of these is General Air in Colorado.

-CO2Meter: Tell us more about General Air and your industry.
-How did you get started, and what is the main mission?
+CO2Meter: Please tell us about General Air and your industry.

-Brianna: "I work in the compressed gas industry - my company provides compressed gases and welding supplies to the Industrial, Specialty and Medical, and Beverage industries.
+Brianna: "I work in the compressed gas industry - my company provides compressed gases and welding supplies to the industrial, specialty, medical, and beverage industries.
 We are a service-oriented business that partners with our customers to help them save time, money, and make them safer in their jobs."

-CO2Meter: In your experience, what has been the biggest advent/change in your industry recently?
+CO2Meter: In your experience, what has been the biggest change in your industry?

 Brianna: "The biggest change has been local fire departments' focus on the safety in the storage and use of compressed gases.
 A big component is permitting and gas detection requirements.
-This especially is relevant for our beverage customers, and the emergence of cannabis and hemp extraction which has created a new need as well.
+This especially is relevant for our beverage customers.
+The emergence of cannabis and hemp extraction has created a new need as well.

 CO2Meter: What has been the most important need or service you provide for your customers?

-CO2Meter: Why did you choose CO2Meter as a safety provider, and utilize them for your business?
+CO2Meter: Why did you choose CO2Meter as a safety provider?

 Brianna: "It is refreshing to deal with a knowledgeable vendor and one that is willing to help with unique scenarios.
 Josh Pringle has always impressed me with his knowledge of local requirements for gas detection and providing solutions to help us get the job done."

-CO2Meter: Are your customers concerned more about compliance or safety regarding carbon dioxide (CO2)?
+CO2Meter: Are your customers concerned more about compliance or safety regarding CO2?

 Brianna: "Definitely compliance.
 We are working toward education on the true dangers of gas leaks, the importance of gas detection, and the awareness of the hazards of compressed gases in general."